She confounded the 1950s machismo of US motorsport and the business world, went her own way and rose above it all..

 MY TAKE ON MARY DAVIS

 When I first met Mary Davis I was just a toddler.
 After that, with some time flowing by, I was 8 years old and she was 18 just out of the Marines.
 Between those two marked periods of time, from me being a mere toddler to 8 years old and Davis at the tender age of 15 in 1943, she dropped out of high school and after a tiny bit of fudging about her age combined with a convincing 5 foot 7 inch height, joined the United States Marine Corps under the banner of the Marine Corps Women’s Reserve.
 With completion of her basic training at Camp Lejeune, North Carolina, she began her active duty near San Francisco waiting to be shipped out to Hawaii.
 In those days Hawaii wasn't a state and was considered overseas duty, with Hawaii being the same place her sister was stationed.
-In a routine background security check it came up her sister had a sister in the Marines.
-It was then Mary Davis' true age was discovered.
+In a routine background security check it was discovered Mary Davis had a sister in the Marines and it was then her true age camw up.
 Just short of fulfilling her complete enlistment assignment and with the war yet to end, given an Honorable Discharge.
 It wasn't long after that however, the war did end and thousands and thousands were discharged anyway.
 For Mary, the time between her discharge and the vast number of others was like being in a state of limbo or standing in the stillness of the eye of a hurricane.
 Lifelong roots in Southern California with strong recent ties established in Northern California and people she met there was tugging her both ways.

 Just around that same time and among those thousands discharged G.I.s was the ex-Marine now taxi driver that I crossed paths with when I ran away from home after my mother died..
 Although Davis was from San Diego, she ended up attending then dropping out of high school in Los Angeles to join the Marines.
 For whatever reason, even in those pre-teen years before the Marines she began putting her toe into the water regarding Redondo by riding the Pacific Electric Red Car from L.A. with her older sister starting in 1940 or 1941, but for sure, before the war.
 Her older sister fit in fairly well with the teenage boys and fledgling G.I.s that showed up and hung around the beach, pier and the front, but she at age 12 at the most, just missed out.
 So said, she found a lesser set of things to do.